Shalwaban/dotadd/README.md

 Further information
 --------

-.ADD was developed by students of the [University of Applied Sciences Darmstadt][url_hda]
+.ADD was developed by students of the [University of Applied Sciences Darmstadt](https://h-da.de/ "h_da - University of Applied Sciences Darmstadt")

-Following has been used for development:

-**Authors:** *Gabriel Arlauskas, Jonas Ohland, Henning Schaar*
+Feel free to contribute!